Fleur Drive Reconstruction Project

-Construction is anticipated to begin in early Spring 2019 and be completed in Summer 2020.
+Construction is anticipated to begin in early Spring 2019 and be completed in Fall 2020.
 Schedule updates will be available on the project Facebook page.
 The project schedule for Phase 2 of the reconstruction project will be available as Phase 1 nears completion.

 How much will it cost?

 The construction cost for Phase 1 of the project is approximately $7.4 million.
 A portion of that cost, $1.2 million, will be funded through Des Moines Water Works.
 The remainder was programmed as part of the City's Capital Improvements Project (CIP) budget.

 Who do I contact if I have questions?